ahadb/joy-of-javascript/README.md

 # The Joy of JavaScript

-This premise of this repository is simply for people who are looking for a good resource about everything JavaScript.
-It's in the beginning stages at this point, but with alot of work it should emerge as a great reference for people to learn about and be inspired about the language of JavaScript.
-There will also be a useful section where we can learn by example, which is the best way to actually learn a new language (depending on your learning style).
+This premise of this repository is simply for people who are looking for a good resource to get up to speed quickly with modern day JavaScript.
+It's in the beginning stages at this point, but with alot of work it should emerge as a great reference for people to learn and be inspired.
+There will also be a useful section where we can learn by example, which is the best way to actually learn a new language (depending on your learning style) as well as a signal section where you can keep up-to-date with the language from the vibrant community.

 # Table of Contents